S$^2$MAT: Simultaneous and Self-Reinforced Mapping and Tracking in Dynamic Urban Scenariosorcing Framework for Simultaneous Mapping and Tracking in Unbounded Urban Environments: Evaluation

-\begin{itemize} \item \textit{visibility check only} that determines whether a voxel is occupied solely based on the \textit{visibility check}, without taking into account occupancy probability.
-If an approximated ray passes through a voxel, it should be considered free. \item \textit{occupancy probability only} method, which calculates occupancy probability using the approach described in~\cite{hornung2013octomap}, without using a \textit{visibility check} to approximate the ray-tracing process. \end{itemize}
+{\textbf{Back-end module:}} We compared \textit{back-end only} with two different variants: \begin{itemize} \item \textit{Visibility checking only}, which determines whether a voxel is occupied solely based on visibility checking, without taking into account occupancy probability.
+If an approximated ray passes through a voxel, it is considered free. \item \textit{Occupancy probability only} method, which computes occupancy probability using~\cite{hornung2013octomap}, without using visibility checking to approximate ray tracing. \end{itemize}

-As shown in \prettyref{tab:ablation_back_end}, calculating occupancy probability can significantly improve RR.
-However, performing ray tracing for every scan without approximation would be time-consuming.
-The original approach~\cite{hornung2013octomap} cannot guarantee real-time performance as multiple scans must be processed in each iteration of the back-end module.
-The visibility check's approximation of ray tracing effectively reduces computation while maintaining a relatively high RR.
-Additionally, considering the occurrence of large incident angles and occlusion issues, incorporating a visibility check can improve PR by 3.79\%.
+As shown in \prettyref{tab:ablation_back_end}, calculating occupancy probability has a significant impact on RR.
+However, performing ray tracing for every scan without approximation is time-consuming, making it difficult for the \textit{occupancy probability only} approach to achieve real-time performance.
+On the other hand, the visibility checking's approximation of ray tracing effectively reduces computation while still maintaining a relatively high RR.
+Additionally, the visibility checking considers the occurrence of large incident angles and occlusion issues, resulting in a 3.79\% improvement in PR.